EduardoAraos/api_weather/readme.md

 * Create the image for our container
 ```
-$ sudo docker-compose build # sudo is not required if docker is well configured on the machine
+$ sudo docker-compose build # sudo is not required if docker is well configured on the local machine
 ```

 * Run the application